railsuser2014/openobject-doc-book-en/3/3_8/company_financial_analysis.rst

 That is what you will use ``Budgetary Positions`` for, from the menu :menuselection:`Accounting --> Configuration --> Budgets --> Budgetary Positions`.
 Here you can select the general accounts for which you want to keep budgets.
 The aim is to group general accounts logically, according to sales or purchases, for instance.
 OpenERP has no limitations as to the account types that can be used for budgeting.

 .. figure::  images/account_budget_pos.png
-   :scale: 75
+   :scale: 60
    :align: center

    *Budgetary Position for Sales*

 To define your budgets, go to the menu :menuselection:`Accounting --> Budgets --> Budgets`.
-Define a new budget by clicking the `New` button.
+Define a new budget by clicking the `Creat` button.

 .. figure::  images/account_budget_form.png
-   :scale: 75
+   :scale: 60
    :align: center

    *Optimistic Budget*